Innovator-Nick/nhs-ai-appointment-scheduler/README.md

-# NHS AI Appointment Scheduler
+# Healthcare AI Appointment Scheduler

 An artificial intelligence system that predicts GP appointment no-shows using machine learning and displays risk insights through an interactive dashboard.